 FSC Certified: With regard to hardwood flooring, FSC (Forest Stewardship Council) is a certification process that confirms the chain of custody of the product.
 It is meant to ensure the responsible harvesting of forests.
 When purchasing hardwood, ensure it is FSC certified.

 LEED: Leadership in Energy and Environmental Design is a rating system that measures a building’s use and implementation of sustainable products and practices.
-We are proud to participate in this very eco-friendly program.